-- Part-time undergraduate students will be charged a pro-rated student health fee on a per credit basis per
+- Part-time undergraduate students will be charged a pro-rated student health fee on a per credit basis per semester

-- Graduate students, staff and faculty may utilize the center for a $20 fee paid at the time of the
+- Graduate students, staff and faculty may utilize the center for a $20 fee

 - Laboratory rates and outside pharmacy charges are not covered by the Student Health Center fee but may be covered by the student's health insurance

 - If MMR vaccination is required for compliance with University policy, we have those available for $80 per injection (two are required)

 - The Mantoux tuberculin skin test is available at a $20

 - Flu vaccines will be available in the fall FREE for all undergraduates

 Tuberculosis screening and measles, mumps, rubella vaccination process

 In order to maintain a healthy learning environment here at Saint Martin's, all incoming international students need to complete the Saint Martin's University Tuberculosis Questionnaire and the Student Immunization History and Emergency Information form.